gitlab-branch-source-plugin

 There are multiple ways to load JCasC yaml file to configure Jenkins:

-JCasC by default searches for a file with the name jenkins.yaml
+* JCasC by default searches for a file with the name `jenkins.yaml` in `$JENKINS_ROOT`.

-The JCasC looks for an environment variable CASC_JENKINS_CONFIG
+* The JCasC looks for an environment variable `CASC_JENKINS_CONFIG` which contains the path for the configuration `yaml` file.

-You can also set the configuration yaml path in the UI.
-Go to <your-jenkins-domain>/configuration-as-code
+* You can also set the configuration yaml path in the UI.
+Go to `/configuration-as-code`.
+Enter path or URL to `jenkins.yaml` and select `Apply New Configuration`.

 credentials: